SmartPracticeschool/SBSPS-Challenge-3270-Optimized-Warehouse-Management-of-Perishable-Goods-for-a-Food-Delivery-Company/README.md

 Copying or Plagiarism is strictly prohibited.

-All Project Files Google Drive Links Has Been Given.Access will be made public From 10-07-2020.
+All Project Files Google Drive Links Has Been Given.Access will be made public From 10th July, 2020.

 Team Members:-
 Venkata Gunasekhar V (Team Lead),